ISDuBA/ISDuBA/docs/forwarder.md

 `valid`, `invalid` or `not_validated`.

 ## Error handling
-If the response to the forward request was `201` the document will be recorded as successfully forwarded for the URL.
+If the response to the forward request is `201`, then the document will be recorded as successfully forwarded for the URL.
-If the request fails ISDuBA will retry at the next poll interval.
+If the request fails, ISDuBA retries at the next poll interval.